nachogonzalezqq/lightit-challenge/lighitchallenge/readme.md

 ### Libraries Used

-- **Formik**: I chose Formik to handle form validation because it provides a very straightforward implementation that allows to perform for validation and show custom error messages very easily.
+- **Formik**: I chose Formik for form validation because it offers a straightforward implementation that allows for easy form validation and displays custom error messages.

 - **react-native-toast-message**: For simplicity, I decided to use this library to show messages to the user.
-For a more complex application I'd probably try to develop my own toast component to adapt it both visually and it's behaviour to my needs.
+For a more complex application I'd probably try to develop my own toast component to better adapt its visuals and behavior to my needs.
 -  **Redux**: I decided to use Redux for state management.
 Although it may be a little 'overkill' for this project, it provides a very easy implementation and allows us to easily handle our application behaviour for API requests.